cschneck7/phase-1-project/README.md

-# An analysis of How to be a Successful Film Studio
+# An Analysis of How to be a Successful Film Studio
 ## Flatiron Academy: Phase-1-Project
 ##### Author: Carl Schneck
 <!--